groovy-tutorial/groovy-tutorial/book/parts/02_VariablesDataTypes/08_Arrays.md

 Number[] point = [27.9, -153]
 ```

-If I really wanted to be specific I could have declare `point` as an array of `Integer` values:
+If I really wanted to be specific about the type of number I could have declared `point` as an array of `Integer` values:

 ```groovy
 Integer[] point = [27, -153]